 // Deleting Your Personal Information

 In line with our retainment procedure (above), you have the right to request and see the information we hold about you at any time.
-This request should be made in writing to the Data Protection Officer.
+This request should be made in writing to the Data Protection and Communications Manager.
 Your request will be acknowledged within 48 hours and arrangements made to fulfil your request within one calendar month from the date the request was received.

 We will take steps to verify your identity should such a request be received to ensure we are providing the information to the correct person.